etamu-class/assg00/README.md

 For all of the assignments for this class you will follow the same steps in the previous section(s) when you get started on a new assignment.

-1. Accept the assignment invitation and copy the assignment repository on GitHub using the provided assignment invitation link for the 'Assignment Functions' for our current class semester and section.
+1. Accept the assignment invitation from GitHub classroom to create the assignment repository in your GitHub acount.
-2. Clone the repository to your DevBox using the SSH URL to your local class DevBox development environment.
+2. Clone the repository to a VSCode Dev Container using the SSH URL of your GitHub repository for the assignment.
-3. Configure the project by running the `configure` script from a terminal.
-4. Confirm that the project builds and runs, though no tests may be be defined or run initially.
+3. Confirm that the project builds and runs, though no tests may be be defined or run initially.
 If the project does not build on the first checkout, please inform the instructor.
 5. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
-On your GitHub account, go to issues, and create it/them from the issue templates for the assignment.
+On your GitHub account, go to issues, and create them from the issue templates for the assignment.
 Also make sure you link the issue(s) with the `Feedback` pull request.

 At this point for each assignment, you will be ready to begin reading the